fingerprintjs/BotD/docs/api.md

 When `allData` mode is used, all data from the bot detection result is returned back to the browser.
 This mode is not recommended for production, but can be used during development and testing.

-`endpoint` You don't need to use it, unless you use a subdomain integration.

 ## `BotDetector.detect`